The Spoon Theory for Energy Management: Are You Feeling A Bit… Blah?

 The nervous system downshift menu

-The 7-Day Upwell Spoon Reset
+The 7-Day Spoon Reset

 Day 1 — Map.
 Write down your full day.
 Every task.
 Every demand.
 Every scroll.
 Do not change anything yet.
-Just map.

 Day 2 — Measure.
 Give each activity a spoon cost.
 Total the day.

 Day 3 — Find thieves.
 Pick one thief to reduce.
-Not 12.
-One.

 Day 4 — Add savers.
 Add two spoon savers.
-Make the day cheaper.

 Day 6 — Balance the week.
 A weekly spoon rhythm beats daily panic.